tehreemamir123/DevelopersHub_internship_project_5/README.md

+# 🔥 Flutter Firebase Authentication + Firestore

 Create a new project on Firebase Console
-.

-Add your Flutter app (Android: add package name, download google-services.json; iOS: download GoogleService-Info.plist).

 Enable Email/Password Authentication in Firebase → Authentication → Sign-in method.